Updated: Sep 5

-If you have been actively searching for an investment property in the past year, you should have come across several developers offering different Deferred Payment Schemes (DPS), a popular marketing scheme that was previously abolished in October 2007 due to the upswing in the economy and the property market.
+If you have been actively searching for an investment property in the past year, you might have come across several developers offering different Deferred Payment Schemes (DPS), a popular marketing scheme that was previously abolished in October 2007 due to the upswing in the economy and the property market.

-The return of DPS is yet another interesting and creative loophole that developers are using to incentivise buying in projects that have been slow to move, or burdened by the upcoming Qualifying Certificate (QC) and Additional Buyer’s Stamp Duty (ABSD) penalties for not selling all units within a stipulated period.
+The return of DPS is yet another interesting and creative loophole that developers are using to incentivise buying in projects that have been slow to sell out, or burdened by the upcoming Qualifying Certificate (QC) and Additional Buyer’s Stamp Duty (ABSD) penalties for not selling all units within a stipulated period.

 In the past, such schemes were only offered in new project launches, and payment of up to 90 percent of the purchase price could be deferred until the Temporary Occupation Permit (TOP) date.